Anisotropic Green Coordinates: Anisotropic Green Coordinates

-where $\tilde{\mathbf{v}}_i$ and $\tilde{\mathbf{n}}(t_j)$ are the vertices and normals of the deformed cage, respectively.
-In the following context, the tilde symbol will consistently be used to represent quantities associated with the deformed value or target cage. $s_j$ is the scale factor to keep scale invariance in 2D and quasiconformality in 3D, which is detailed in Section 3 of ~\citep{2008Green}.
+where $\tilde{\mathbf{v}}_i$ and $\tilde{\mathbf{n}}_j$ denote the vertices and normals of the deformed cage, respectively.
+Throughout this work, the tilde symbol is used to represent quantities associated with the deformed value or target cage.
+The scale factor $s_j$ preserves scale invariance in 2D and quasiconformality in 3D, as detailed in Section 3 of ~\citep{2008Green}.